How To Claim Compensation Against Social Services For Sexual Abuse?

 General damages compensate for the physical pain and mental suffering caused by the sexual abuse.
 When assigning value to personal injury claims, legal professionals may refer to the Judicial College Guidelines (JCG).
 This document lists guideline compensation brackets for different types of injuries and harm.

-In our table below, we look at a few figures found in the 16th edition of the JCG.
+In our table below, we look at a few figures found in the 17th edition of the JCG.
 As every claim is different, it is only provided as guidance.
+Additionally, the top row was not taken from the JCG but provided to show you how you could be compensated for the harm suffered plus related expenses.

 Furthermore, when suing social services, you could receive compensation for the financial losses caused by the abuse you suffered.
 This can be awarded as part of your settlement under special damages.
 Some of the losses you might be able to recover as part of your claim include: